 For real estate investors, it’s all about maximizing ROI.
 Whether you’re flipping homes or buying rental properties.
 I specialize in helping investors find the right opportunities in the San Jose area.

 I help you plan a strategy to sell your house before buying another.
-There is a definite convenience to buying first and moving once, but it comes at a cost.
-If you would rather have leverage over your purchasing power instead, let's connect.
-I can get your home sold and help you buy another.
+There is a definite convenience to buying first and moving once, but it comes at a fanatical cost.

 A smart starting point is your comfortable monthly payment, not just the purchase price.
 Online calculators help you estimate.
 Though a lender conversation and pre-approval is necessary.
 That is how you get a clearer and personalized range.

 Keep in mind that your real monthly cost is not just the mortgage payment.
 Experts generally recommend that your total monthly mortgage payment (including principal, interest, taxes, and insurance) should not exceed 25% to 28% of your gross monthly income.
+7 Tips for First-Time Homebuyers

 The very first step is getting pre-approved for a mortgage.
 This helps you understand exactly how much you can afford.
 Most importantly it signals to sellers that you are a serious qualified buyer.
 It positions your purchase offer to be at least considered.